gjy-Ari/ATAD-Catalog/README.md

 # The Asteroid Type, Albedo, and Diameter Catalog (ATAD)
 This catalog contains taxonomic types, visible geometric albedo and effective diameter of 188,742 asteroids.

 Types are sourced from SsODNet (Berthier et al., 2023) and the AGAI catalog (Ge et al., 2025).
-These have been unified into six classes: A, C, D, S, V, and X (Ge et al., 2024).
+These have been unified into six types: A, C, D, S, V, and X (Ge et al., 2024).
+Samples with ambiguous types that could not be definitively mapped to this classification system were removed.

 The albedo and diameter are simultaneously estimated by a deep learning model (AadNet2) using the following input parameters: semimajor axis, eccentricity, inclination, perihelion distance, aphelion distance, orbital period, semilatus rectum, absolute magnitude, type, type quality, and initial albedo.